ElektraInitiative/libelektra/src/libs/README.md

     libelektra.so

 Libelektra is now only a stub for legacy applications.
 It basically only links all previous libraries together.
-It should not be used for new applications or plugins, unless you actually want to link against everything.
+It should *not* be used for new applications or plugins.

 ### Libfull